-When Jeff and I went vegan back in 1994, the LAST thing I thought about was whether I was meeting my nutritional needs.
-Why?
-Because I never gave my nutrition a second thought before I went vegetarian, so why now would I go on "high alert" just because I went vegan?
+Because I never gave my nutrition a second thought before I went vegetarian, so why now would I go on "high alert" just because I went 100% plant-based?

 It was only when people starting peppering me with questions like "Where do you get your protein?" and "If you don't drink milk, where will you get your calcium?" that I began to wonder about it all.

-And if you have landed on this page, you are likely vegan (or vegetarian or non-vegetarian thinking about going vegan) and wonder if you can meet your vegan nutritional needs if you go down this path.
+And if you have landed on this page, you are likely 100% vegetarian (or non-vegetarian thinking about it) and wonder if you can meet your nutritional needs if you go down this path.

-Since I have been a healthy and happy Vegan since 1994, and a Vegan Nutritional Consultant with an ever-growing list of healthy and happy clientele, I can say with certainty that you can meet your vegan nutrition needs -- and it's WAY easier than you might think.
+I can say with certainty that you can meet your nutrition needs with a plant-based whole foods diet -- and it's WAY easier than you might think.

 The U.S. Department of Agriculture and the U.S. Department of Health and Human Services join forces to put together yearly dietary guidelines.